What Makes for Crazy Wildlife?

 Costa Rica is a biodiversity hotspot, home to many fascinating and unusual animals.
 While we do have some potentially dangerous wildlife, the overall risk to humans is low if you take proper precautions and follow basic safety guidelines!
+It's all about respecting the environment and its inhabitants.

-Now let’s review some of the crazy wildlife found in Costa Rica:
+Now letās review some of the crazy wildlife found in Costa Rica:

 The Poison Dart Frog